response4venezuelans/R4vstyle/README.md

    * Continuous color palette

 3. Different [Rmarkdown __template __](https://bookdown.org/yihui/rmarkdown/document-templates.html) to quick-start any report or slides you need to prepare:
    * Paginated report built on the top of pagedown.
-You can see an example through the  [UNHCR R Cookbook](https://unhcr-web.github.io/unhcRstyle/inst/examples/How_to_quickly_produce_statistical_reports.html)
+You can see an example through the [default template](https://unhcr-web.github.io/unhcRstyle/inst/examples/example.html) and the  [UNHCR R Cookbook](https://unhcr-web.github.io/unhcRstyle/inst/examples/How_to_quickly_produce_statistical_reports.html)
    * [Analysis Repository](http://analysis.unhcr.org) contribution
    * Word with UNHCR style
    * Powerpoint with UNHCR style